WikiToLearn/Hives-Network/README.md

 the creation and sharing of free educational material.
 It also acts as a local "chapter" of WikiToLearn.

 ### Structure of a hive

 This structure is the basic unit for the local teams of WikiToLearn.

-* Hive leader: The point of contact with the rest of WikiToLearn team.
+* Hive leader: The point of contact with the rest of WikiToLearn project.

 ### Every hive has: